DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 layout: page
 subheadline: "Gaming"
 title:  "Best Nintendo Switch games"
 teaser: "I'm an old-school PC gamer.
 I have more than 2500 games in my Steam library.
 And for the past two years I play mainly on a Nintendo Switch.
-This post is my personal favorites list with some explanations."
+This post is my personal favorites list with some explanations.
+I'll try to keep the list updating."
 categories: articles
 tags:
     - articles